Upper back pain can go along with breathing problems due to a wide range of possible causes. These include infections, injuries, and heart problems.

 The vertebrae are bones that make up the spine.
 A person may fracture a vertebra in a serious accident, such as a car crash or a fall from a height.
-It can also happen as a sports injury.
+It can also result from a sports injury.

-If a person fractures a vertebra in the upper part of the spine, it can cause pain in the upper back when breathing.
+If a person fractures a vertebra in the upper part of their spine, it can cause pain in the upper back when breathing.
 This pain often gets worse with movement.

-The type of treatment will depend on the severity of the fracture.
+The type of treatment will depend on the severity of the fracture, and a visit to a doctor is the only way to determine the severity of the injury.
 A back brace, physical therapy exercises, and a gradual return to normal movement can help a person heal.

-Treatment involves therapy, medication, and relaxation techniques.
-Breathing exercises may help if a person feels as though they are about to have a panic attack.
+Treatment for anxiety disorders can involve therapy, anxiety medications, and relaxation techniques.
+Breathing exercises may help if a person feels as though they are about to have an anxiety or panic attack.